 One source of the increase in compensation documented in the previous section is the increase in equity-based compensation.
 Equity-based compensation is comprised of the options and the restricted stock that top executives commonly receive as part of their compensation.
-In this section we examine separately the growth of the equity-based portion and the non-equity based portion of CEO and topfive executive compensation.
+In this section we examine separately the growth of the equity-based portion and the non-equity based portion of CEO and top-five executive compensation.

 Table 4 shows the increase in the fraction of total compensation made by equity-based compensation in all types of firms.
-Whereas equity-based compensation was 37 per cent of the total compensation to top-five executives of the S&P 500 firms in 1993, its fraction of total compensation increased to 55 per cent by 2003.
-The fraction of total top-five compensation made in equity-based compensation increased from 41 to 51 per cent for Mid-Cap companies and from 34 to 41 per cent for Small-Cap companies.
+Whereas equity-based compensation was 37% of the total compensation to top-five executives of the S&P 500 firms in 1993, its fraction of total compensation increased to 55% by 2003.
+The fraction of total top-five compensation made in equity-based compensation increased from 41% to 51% for Mid-Cap companies and from 34% to 41% for Small-Cap companies.
 We observe a similar trend in CEO compensation.

-Table 4 also shows that the fraction of compensation made in equity was higher throughout the period for new-economy firms than for other firms.
+Table 4 also shows that the fraction of compensation made in equity was higher throughout the period for new economy firms than for other firms.
 However, the increased use of equity-based compensation was not merely due to the increase in the incidence of new economy firms.
-The use of equity-based compensation increased in both new-economy firms and those not classified as new economy.
-The fraction of total top-five compensation made in equity increased from 50 per cent in 1993 to 69 per cent in 2003 for new-economy firms, and increased from 36 per cent in 1993 to 50 per cent in 2003 for other firms.
-Again, the trend in the composition of CEO compensation is similar.
+The use of equity-based compensation increased in both new economy and old economy firms.
+The fraction of total top-five compensation made in equity increased from 50% in 1993 to 69% in 2003 for new economy firms, and increased from 36% in 1993 to 50% in 2003 for other firms.
+Again, the trend in the makeup of CEO compensation is similar.